oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-The user can access an application from utsidie of the Kubernetes cluster via http://<host>:30305/<application-url>.
+The user can access an application from outside of the Kubernetes cluster via http://<host>:30305/<application-url>.

 ### Use the default plugin WL module configuration